Bone Grafting or Bone Regeneration

 A Brief History of Bone Grafting

-Bone regeneration came about to allow for dental implant placement and preserve our appearance.
-The fact is that as we age and lose teeth, the underlying jaw bone that supported the teeth “atrophies” or is lost with disuse.
-This will affect our ability to eat and our appearance as the jaw bone provides cheek and lip support so they do not sink in.
-The truth is that the only reason our jaws have the amount of bone that they do is because of the presence of existing teeth and the fact that those teeth are under continuous function.
+Bone regeneration will allow for dental implant placement and preserve our appearance.
+As we age and lose teeth, the underlying jaw bone that support the teeth “atrophies” or is lost with disuse.
+As a result, this will affect our ability to eat and our appearance as the jaw bone provides cheek and lip support so they do not sink in.
+The only reason our jaws have the amount of bone that they do is because of the presence of existing teeth and the fact that those teeth are under continuous function.

 Bone regeneration of earlier years involved harvesting and using large quantities of the patient’s own bone.
-Today we use processed bone that has been sterilized and has had all organic material removed.
-This is commonplace in most surgical offices today and is a tried and proven technique for many years now.
+Today, Dr. Pottorff uses processed bone that has been sterilized and has had all organic material removed.
+This is common in most surgical offices today and is a tried and proven technique for many years now.

 A simplified explanation for the success of this form of grafting is that this regenerative material is placed as building blocks for your body’s own cells.
 Initially, it mechanically prevents the collapse of the surrounding tissues, whether that being bone or soft tissue.
 Then, through a process called “guided tissue regeneration”, the human body is fooled, biochemically, to recognize the graft as natural bone and uses it to grow and replace with its own bone.
 So the bone in the end is yours!